 The Academy is responsible for the design, delivery and assessment for each element of the Operational Licence.
 Individuals are responsible for ensuring each element is achieved and kept in date.

-The Academy has rolled out its new training records system (Profile) across the Service.
-Profile keeps a tailored record of an assessed demonstration of the skills and knowledge they are required to maintain.
+The Academy has rolled out a new training records system, 'Profile', across the Service.
+'Profile' keeps a tailored record of an assessed demonstration of the skills and knowledge each person is required to maintain.